-What a strange feeling, I thought, in the inner workings of my dream state.
-That everyone else is walking about, doing things with seeming purpose, and I am just standing here, befuddled.
-Handing out money when I don't know what I'm paying for.
+What a strange feeling, I thought, in my dream state.
+Everyone else is walking about, doing things with seeming purpose, and I am just standing there, befuddled.

 Why do they know what to do and I don’t?

-I remember looking at everyone around me, peering into faces, to see if I could somehow discern what they knew about this situation that I did not.
+I remember looking at everyone around me, peering into faces, to see if I could figure out what was going on.
 But everyone was busy in their roles and no one met my eyes.

 I have lived this dream for 58 years.
 So I guess it isn’t so strange after all.

 Because kids like me did not get it.
-There needed to be a different text book, in my language.
-Except there wasn't.
+There should have been a different text book, in my language.
+Except there wasn’t.

-So like in the dream, you are held to a standard in life.
+Just as in the dream, you are held to a standard in life.
 You are expected to walk with the masses.
 You are expected to know what your path is.
-What to do next.

-Maybe there was a life script written for everyone born.
+Maybe there was a life script written for everyone but me.
+And people like me.
 Maybe it was rolled up and placed within the blanket of every little bundle of joy that left the hospital.
 And mine somehow got lost.